Gefen Publishing House

-Gefen Publishing House (הוצאת גפן) is an English language publishing firm located in Jerusalem, which also has a department in New York City.
+Gefen Publishing House (הוצאת גפן) is an English language book publisher in Jerusalem, which also has a department in New York City.

 History

 Gefen was founded in 1981 by Murray and Hana Greenfield.
 Its CEO is Ilan Greenfield, son of the founders.

 The firm publishes approximately 40 titles per year.
 It specializes in English-language books of Jewish and Israeli interest.
 Their publications cover a wide variety of Israeli and Jewish subjects.